-Remove weeds and plants.
+Remove weeds and plants

 You will find weeds growing nearly anywhere and can easily get out of hand if not handled on time.
-Weeds can sprout up through tiny cracks on hard surfaces like concrete and asphalt, cracking it more or generating trip and bumps hazards.
+Weeds can sprout up through tiny cracks on hard surfaces like concrete and asphalt, cracking it more or generating trip and bump hazards.

 They can even eat away at disintegrating edges and even push up from below a surface that is thinning.
 The roots themselves can trigger substantial amounts of damage, disintegrating the surface.
 Hence, the very time you observe weeds sprouting, eliminate them immediately.

 Pulling them will make them disappear only for a short while unless you are certain that you also got all of the root structure.
-This can be daunting or impossible if the weeds are growing from underneath a solid surface; therefore, use a weed killer to stop weeds from coming back.
+This can be daunting or impossible if the weeds are growing from underneath a solid surface.
+Therefore, use a weed killer to stop weeds from coming back.